jnozzi/cocoadev.com/markdown/CallingQuicktimeDirectly.md

 }

 The timer (which checks for the end of the movie) is added to the current run loop, so that when the window is resizing, and other GUI stuff is happening, the movie keeps playing.
 This is important if you want to have smooth playback.
-The General/QuickTime functions used are General/StartMovie(), General/StopMovie(), General/IsMovieDone() and General/MoviesTask().
-General/MoviesTask is used to keep playing the movie.
+The QuickTime functions used are StartMovie(), StopMovie(), IsMovieDone() and MoviesTask().
+MoviesTask is used to keep playing the movie.